radenfajrus/nginx_upstream_watcher_docker/README.md

 3. Traefik doesnt support php cgi for some laravel and wordpress services. https://github.com/traefik/traefik/issues/753

-Using template based nginx config give more freedom to adding more feature, like Dynamic Canary Deployment or Dynamic Tenant Subdomain.
+Using template based nginx config give more freedom to add more feature, like Dynamic Canary Deployment or Dynamic Tenant Subdomain.